Bitterroot range ski routes

 St. Joseph peak

 St Joseph peak, or Big St. Joe, is another excellent, relatively popular ski destination, and, with caution, can be skied safely with slightly elevated avalanche danger.
 The southeast bowl provides the safest and most popular ski line.
-Caution is advised on the headwall, and in the incised creek exit.
-There are also several south facing tree lanes just west of the Pinball Wizard gully which provide good ski runs if you are already in the area.

 The northeast face has several steep ski lines which drop 1,200 vertical feet to a bench, with good treed skiing all the way to the creek.
 The North face is often partially wind scoured, but provides an excellent run all the way to Sweeney creek when in condition.
 The south face of St. Joseph has many good ski lines, ranging from short but excellent tree lanes below the southeast ridge, to long exposed avalanche chutes on the south face proper.

 The big south face chutes are very good ski runs, but they are also major avalanche performers, so treat them with respect.
 I think that the easiest approach to the summit is to gain the Southeast bowl from the bottom.
 I have not found a great way through the lowest 600 vertical feet, but I think that the best route is to work through the lowest set of cliffs East of the drainage below the face.
-If you nail it, you should be able to weasel through the cliffs, scrap your way up a narrow swath of threes in the middle of the nose until the slope angle lessens, then make a long ascending climb West to the bottom of the main Southeast bowl.
+If you nail it, you should be able to weasel through the cliffs, scrap your way up a narrow swath of threes in the middle of the nose until the slope angle lessens, then make a long ascending climb West to the bottom of the main Southeast bowl around 6,600 feet.
 It is also possible to climb the incised drainage as far as you can, eventually passing steep terrain on the East.
 As soon as the terrain mellows out, work your way up and west, eventually emerging in the southeast bowl.
 The Southeast ridge can also be climbed directly.
-The skinning is steep and tricky for the bottom thousand vertical feet, but once on the ridge, the climbing is easy all the way to the summit.
+Climbing is steep and tricky for the bottom thousand vertical feet, but once on the ridge, the climbing is easy all the way to the summit.

 Crown point/Bass creek crags